Project status: Closed

 To capture the views of senior Canberrans, the Age Friendly City Survey was run over March and April 2018.
 During the consultation, 768 community members took the survey, one third of responses were online, and two thirds were received in hard copy.
 80% of those who responded were over the age of 60, and 47% were over the age of 70.

-Hard copy surveys were delivered to key community locations and were available at Senior’s Week events.
-The survey was also available online on YourSay.
+Hard copy surveys were delivered to key community locations and were available at Senior’s Week events, and available online.

 The design of the survey was built on the priorities identified by the Ministerial Advisory Council on Ageing:

 A snapshot of key insights from your comments, feedback, and ideas can be found in the What We Heard report.

 We looked at:

 We’re getting ready for a city which will be home to 500,000 people by 2030.
 We’re growing rapidly with 7,000 new Canberrans and 5,800 reaching seniority every year.